 Justice was quickly dispensed, and the trio found themselves appearing in the juvenile division of the South Western Magistrates Court on a charge of being in unlawful possession of a quantity of eatables.
-They were lucky, as before the 1847 Juvenile Offences Act children under fourteen would have been tried in an adult court and punished as adults, and even sent to adult prisons.
-Being asked by the magistrate if they had anything to say, the boys sang like proverbial canaries, and admitted to stealing from a shop on nearby Lavender Hill.
+They were lucky, as before the 1847 Juvenile Offences Act children under fourteen would have been tried in an adult court, and punished as adults, and even sent to adult prisons.
+Asked by the magistrate if they had anything to say the boys sang like proverbial canaries, and admitted to stealing from a shop on nearby Lavender Hill.

 A COSTLY BAR OF SOAP

 Eight-year-old Gussie Fitzgerald proudly told how he had taken three bottles of lemon squash, a jar of jam, a loaf of bread and three oranges.
 The newspaper reports described Gussie, who sounds like a forerunner of the William of Just William, as speaking “laconically”!
 To the amusement of the court his older brother John Fitzgerald, aged nine, admitted—shrilly—that he had stolen a bar of soap.
 Soap was perhaps a strange thing for a child to take: it did not fall under the definition of an “eatable”, and it was obviously not intended for the feast.

 The third boy, eleven-year-old James Stothard, said that he had taken a single egg.
 So was little Gussie the ringleader, or had it been agreed that he would take the rap?
 Although children from the age of eight could be held criminally responsible, the boys might have thought that Gussie would get into less trouble.
 And things worked out well for the Fitzgerald brothers, as they were let off with an admonition, although one suspects that they got a beating at home.
 But James Stothard—he of the egg—was not so lucky.
 He was remanded into the care of the workhouse, and sent to an industrial school in Feltham in Middlesex.